 Technically doable, but hard to replicate in engineering practice—and harder still to sustain for years at production scale.
 Once the system is stable, teams often keep their distance: nobody wants to touch a high-risk, high-maintenance core component.

-2. OpenResty Edge: designing for all three goals
+How OpenResty Edge delivers XDP DDoS mitigation for all three goals

 Our design philosophy is not about pushing the laws of physics; it is an engineering stance: without compromising kernel integrity, maximize use of the kernel’s cutting-edge data-path processing power.
 For each vertex of the impossible triangle, our principles answer as follows: